MiamiOH-CSE274/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - TODO
+1. blob - Stands for "binary large object"; A blob acts as a container for a variable or file that contains any data.
+It holds data but does not contain any meta-data concerning its contents.
-2. tree - TODO
+2. tree - An object that represents one level of directory information.
+It contains information about the blob identifiers, path names, and some meta-data for the files in one directory.
+Can recursively reference other tree objects.
-3. commit - TODO
+3. commit - What you do when you want to add the changes that you have made to the files contained within a repo.
+It is an object that holds meta-data for each change that occured.
-4. repo - TODO
+4. repo - A repo is the overall container for a project.
+It is short-hand for repository which is a database containing information needed to retain and manage the revisions and history of a project.
-5. hash - TODO
+5. hash - The naming convention for objects in a repo.
+Uses the entire contents of an object to create a 40 digit hexadecimal number that uniquely identifies that object.